Asbestos in Vinyl Products and Flooring

 Vinyl is a plastic resin manufactured from ethylene and chlorine.
-The substance is sturdy yet flexible, easy to wash and cheap to install and replace.
-In addition, vinyl products can be manufactured with almost any color and texture, allowing them to provide the appearance of wood, stone and other traditional building materials at a tiny fraction of the cost.
+The substance is sturdy yet flexible, easy to wash and inexpensive to install and replace.
+In addition, vinyl products can be manufactured with almost any color and texture, allowing them to provide the appearance of wood, stone and other traditional building materials at a fraction of the cost.

-Common vinyl products that often contained asbestos include:
+Common vinyl products that contained asbestos include:

-- Vinyl wallpaper: Vinyl has been used in wallpaper for more than a century, and today most wall coverings are either vinyl-coated paper or solid vinyl with a cloth backing.
+Vinyl has been used in wallpaper for more than a century, and today most wall coverings are either vinyl-coated paper or solid vinyl with a cloth backing.
 Wallpaper was one of the earliest vinyl products to include asbestos.

-History of Asbestos Vinyl Products
+Companies Associated with Asbestos Vinyl Products

 Companies that manufactured asbestos vinyl products include: